mP1/walkingkooka-convert/README.md

 - toBoolean Performs a test and uses that result to pick one of two values.
 - toStringOrCharacter converts any value to String if necessary and then that to Character.

+Note more `Converter` implementations are available in many different repos to support useful conversions.